-Finding specific spots to analyse on the LA-ICP-MS can be tricky and time-consuming: users are strongly encouraged to bring along printouts of sample 'maps'.
-Small marks can also be made on the edges of the slide to help locate some of the smaller features.
-The microsope on the laser is not as good as some of the dedicated microscopes you might be accustomed to.
+Finding features to analyse (on some samples) by LA-ICP-MS can be time-consuming.
+Users are encouraged to bring along printouts of sample 'maps'.
+Small marks can also be made on the edges of the slide to help locate small features.
+The microscope on the laser is not equivalent to dedicated petrological microscopes.

 For additional information, click here.